jreisinger/docs/data/notes/Go/basics.md

 * find length: `len("Hello world")`
 * access a character: `"Hello world"[1]` -> 101 instead of e because the
-    character is represented by a byte (i.e. and integer)
+    character is represented by a byte (i.e. an integer)
 * concatenate strings: `"Hello " + "world"` -> Go figures out what to do based on the type of the arguments